All Episodes

 Meanwhile, the site is moderating toward the center.

-It's not even trying to aim at the fringe leftist base anymore.
+It's not even trying to aim at the fringe leftist base anymore because there isn't a whole lot of money there.

 Anyway, great to have you here, folks.

-L Rushbow, we are back.
+El Rushball, we are back.

 Who needs the website?

-And now, Zaza, what's she gonna say?
+And now, Zaza, what's she going to say?

-So I guess it's uh it's a good deal.
+So I guess it's a good deal.

 Great to have you here, folks.

-Now there's a companion story to this in the UK independent.
+Now, there's a companion story to this in the UK Independent.

 Can Egypt's revolution stay the distance?

-After 30 unbroken years as president of Egypt, it seemed as if Hazni Mubarak's charmed career was finally coming to an end, but he came up with a brilliant idea right out of the Obama playbook.
+After 30 unbroken years as president of Egypt, it seemed as if Hosni Mubarak's charmed career was finally coming to an end, but he came up with a brilliant idea right out of the Obama playbook.

 He gave all federal employees in Egypt, all government employees, a 15% pay increase.